 A few symbol meanings for the Four of Cups:

-Clouds hold the symbol meaning of revelation.
-Consider out of the mists of our deepest thoughts suddenly an epiphany comes, a bright idea comes out from nowhere - this is the basic cloud symbol meaning.
+Clouds: Clouds hold the symbol meaning of revelation.
+Consider out of the mists of our deepest thoughts suddenly an epiphany comes, a bright idea comes out from nowhere – this is the basic cloud symbol meaning.
 Depending on the card, clouds can also symbolize confusion or clouded judgment.
 Primarily, clouds represent higher thought and messages from the divine.
-Click here for more clouds in the Tarot cards.

 Some other questions the Four of Cups asks us: